If you’re trying to capture attention with visual content on Instagram, then you need a good Instagram PR & marketing strategy.

 Instagram profiles are shorter than those on other social networks, giving you more opportunities to shine.
 Reduce the length of your message to the essentials and make it count.

-Some things that should be included in your profile are:
+Some things that you should include your profile are:

-- Your name: Should be 30 characters and included in the search.
+- Your name: Should be 30 characters if you want to be included in the search results.

 - Your handle: Also known as your username.
-Up to 30 characters are allowed in the search.
+Up to 30 characters are allowed in the search results.

 - Your web address: A clickable URL that you can change whenever you want.